0x89A/Night-Zombies/README.md

     }
   },
   "Destroy Settings": {
-    "Leave Corpse, when destroyed (can cause more lag if true)": true, "Leave Corpse, when killed by player": true
+    "Leave Corpse, when destroyed (can cause more lag if true)": false, "Leave Corpse, when killed by player": true
   },
   "Behaviour Settings": {